uber/ringpop-admin/README.md

   Commands:

     cluster-state   Query state of cluster.
-See cluster-state --help for details. join <node>     causes node to join the cluster leave <node>    causes node to leave the cluster member-state    Query state of member.
-See member-state --help for details. help [cmd]      display help for [cmd]
+See cluster-state --help for more details. join <node>     causes node to join the cluster leave <node>    causes node to leave the cluster member-state    Query state of member.
+See member-state --help for more details. help [cmd]      display help for [cmd]

+  Command-line tools for ringpop

   Options: